 In the Fourth-Year Design Project course sequence, students are taught that safety is a vitally important aspect of being a Professional Engineer and an integral part of the engineering design process.
 Students are introduced to provincial, federal and international safety legislation and standards.
 The benefits of safe working practices, as well as the negative consequences of neglecting safety, are outlined.
 The design project courses emphasize both working safely and incorporating safety constraints into product design.
 Information regarding practical and safety aspects of prototype construction is taught (e.g., correct wire sizing and safety components such as fuses, circuit breakers and power shut-offs).
 All students must pass an online safety quiz as part of the first of the two courses in the sequence.

 The design lab provides, if needed, test equipment and space as well as a safe environment for students to work on prototypes to be presented at the design symposium.
-Any prototype with safety concerns, such as the use of 120v AC line voltages or high capacity current sources such as lead-acid batteries, are required to be checked for safety by the Lab Instructor or ECE Lab Director at various stages of construction.
-There is also a final safety inspection carried out by the Lab Director, Lab Instructor and other qualified personnel on all projects on the morning of the Design Symposium before the public opening.
+Any prototype with safety concerns, such as the use of 120v AC line voltages or high capacity current sources such as lead-acid batteries, are required to be checked for safety by the Lab Instructor at various stages of construction.
+There is also a final safety inspection carried out by the Lab Instructor and other qualified personnel on all projects on the morning of the Design Symposium before the public opening.